DavidMariscal/pandas-challenge/README.md

+Pandas Homework - Pandas, Pandas, Pandas

+Option 1: Heroes of Pymoli

+Written description of three observable trends based on the data

 1.- The Male gender purchases more than Female gender.
 Purchase Count column shows us that fact, Male 652,Female 113; however, when we look at the Avg Total Purchase per Person then we notice Female gender buys little bit more expensive games or Optional Items: Male: $4.07 and Female: $4.47

 2.- Age Demographics Stats: